 On July 1, 2020, we completed the acquisition of Modernize, a leading home improvement performance marketing company, to broaden our customer and media relationships in the home services client vertical.
-Our home services client vertical has been expanding over the past several years, primarily driven by successful execution of growth initiatives and ahead-of-schedule integration and synergies with the Modernize acquisition.
+Our home services client vertical has been expanding over the past several years, primarily driven by successful execution of growth initiatives and synergies with the Modernize acquisition.